floriandejonckheere/docker-postfix/README.md

 ### TLS

 Put your SSL/TLS RSA keys in `etc/ssl/` as `postfix.pem` and `postfix.key`.
-Make sure they have correct permissions.
+Make sure they have correct permissions set.

 ### OpenDKIM

-Put your DKIM key in `etc/ssl/` as `dkim.key`.
-Make sure it has the correct permissions.
-Adjust the file `etc/opendkim.conf` to match your key.
+Add your IP addresses to `etc/opendkim/TrustedHosts`.
+Place your keys in `etc/ssl/dkim/` or generate them by running `opendkim-genkey -r -d mydomain.com`.
+Use whatever hierachy you desire, but make sure the keys have the correct permissions set.
+Edit the `etc/opendkim/KeyTable` and `etc/opendkim/SigningTable` files to reflect the domain-key mapping.
+Don't forget to set your domain's TXT record.

 ### SpamAssassin

+No configuration is needed.

 ## Build